Thursday, April 30, 2009

 • Eggs on Sunday: Strawberry Chocolate Cream Tartlets

-• Serious Eats: Bittersweet Chocolate Tart
+• Serious Eats: Double Chocolate Tart

 Recipe for Next Week (May 5)